shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 _This is Part II of my Animal Crossing post series.
 For Part I, see [here](/Where-is-My-Island/)_.

 Turnip is a fascinating addition in _Animal Crossing: New Horizons_, and arguably what promotes the game's social aspect from a cute distraction to an absolute necessity (if you want to play optimally).
 It is the de facto stock market on the deserted island, where you strive to buy low and sell high in order to pocket a decent profit.
-Plus, you can even visit your friends' island for some additional trading opportunity.
+Plus, did I mention that you can even visit your friends' island for some additional trading opportunity?

 In this post, I examine the "stalk" market through the mean-variance optimization lens.